 Mission + History

 The Professional Institute for Educators empowers educators across disciplines to continually advance their teaching skills to improve learning for all students.
-Through graduate courses, PIE develops innovative and creative educational programming to serve the professional development needs of K-12 teachers in and through the arts.
+Through graduate courses, certificates and degree programs, PIE develops innovative and creative educational programming to serve the professional development needs of K-12 teachers in and through the arts.

 Professional Institute for Educators Student Learning Outcomes

 - Educators will enhance skills to improve teaching and student learning, both within specific subject areas and across disciplines, to increase their effectiveness in the classroom.

 - Educators will implement techniques to evaluate, critique and assess student learning.

 - Educators will gain skills, tools and techniques to enrich creative education through the arts to ensure high-quality arts education in schools.

 - Educators will recognize and apply methods to address and serve all students.

 - Educators will recognize and foster their role in the lives of students by participating in and exploring the arts and humanities in order to integrate cultural resources into their classroom.